hkim89/hkim89.github.io/fmulti-lmm.md

 # Multivariate Linear Mixed Models (MLMM)

-## Flexible Algorithm by Multivariate Linear Mixed Model
+## Flexible Algorithm by Multivariate Linear Mixed Model for QTL Analysis

 A problem that arises in plant breeding is to understand individual genetic regions contributing to trait variation across geographic space.
 The data are high-dimensional and structured by a host of growing season phenotypes of plants, for instance,